LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ```
 However if you were to surround x and y in quotes it would create "x""y" which is not a valid token.
 Token pasting is sneaky little tactic that makes it hard to read what the intention is.
-It's like you read two unrelated things, but I guess it just made something.
+It's like reading two unrelated things, but some how it just made something.
 It can very quickly create hard to read code for humans and tools, so NASA bans it to keep things simple.

 #### Stringize
-On the other hand '#' is a stringize operator, and it turns the given parameter into a string.
+On the other hand '#' is the stringize operator, and it turns the given parameter into a string.
+It allows for a more dynamic way to create string literals.
 The assert statement in rule 5 is a good example.
 The way that it accomplishes this is by surround the argument in double quotes.
 If there are already double quotes it will escape them.
-It is as if the programmer added the double quotes, but this makes it more dynamic.
 ```
 #define TO_STRING(x) #x
 printf("1> %s\n", TO_STRING(Big Ol Cheese Blocks));